 The indented wire is then cut, moulded and joined to create the disc setting.
-The setting is then hammered into circular shape.
+The setting is then hammered into a frame.

 THREE - Component production

-Depending on the final design, various other components need to be made to make up the final piece of jewellery.
+Depending on the final design, various other components need to be created to make up the final piece of jewelry.
 Almost all our components are handmade in-house at the Tintsaba workshop.

 FOUR - Polishing by hand

-When the setting and components are soldered together, the silver is then polished.
-The item is then sent to quality control; quality control focuses on the soldering of the silver and durability.
+Once the setting and other components have been soldered together, the silver is then polished.
+The item is then assessed for durability and finish.

 FIVE - Loading the sisal

 The last stage of the silver production is the loading of the Gallery Grade sisal disc.
-As each setting and sisal disc is handmade and have to be carefully chosen to match each setting.
-The silversmith either adds to the disc or cuts away parts and refinishes, so that it can fit snugly into the setting.
+As each frame and sisal disc is handmade, they have to be carefully crafted to fit the the frame.
+This is because no glue is used.